gassayy/gassa.github.io/_posts/2013-07-30-scala-future.md

 By the definition, The `Future[T]` type (future type ) is a ***container*** type that presents a block of asynchronous computations (future computations) resulting in a value of type T (future value).

-- The `Future[T]` is defined as a scala trait, similar to Java interface.
-- The future computation is started by calling the `apply` method on the `Future` companion object.

-The following code are from the `scala.concurrent` package that defines the future tpye and future computations.

 ```scala
 traits Future[T]
 def apply[T](b: =>T)(implicit ex: ExecutionContext): Future[T]
 ```

+- The `Future[T]` is defined as a scala trait, similar to Java interface.
+- The future computation is started by calling the `apply` method on the `Future` companion object.

-The `apply` method take a ***by-name*** parameter of the type [T].
+The `apply` method takes a ***by-name*** parameter of the type [T].
 Developers can start a future computation with an anonymous function, e.g., `val f = Future { "Hello World" }`.
 While the `apply` mehtod also takes an implicit ExecutionContext parameter, analogous to the Java's `Executor`, It abstracts over where and when threads executed.

 ### Execution Context